BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

    * Good (formerly "Reasonable")
    * Improved
    * Stock-ish
- * Added wider selection of boss unique drop rates
+ * Added wider selection of boss unique drop rate selections
- * Added a category to choose drop quantities for bosses, in addition to the drop rates.
+ * Added a category to choose drop quantities for bosses, in addition to the drop rates
  * Set a few creature minibosses (such as Pimon and Tumba) to guarantee their unique drops.
  * Allow customized legendary pool by providing options for adding uniques, seraphs,